Leading Your Student Organizations at UMB

 Registration and Re-Registration Defined

 All student organizations can be registered on UMBengaged, the official university listing of student organizations at UMB.
+Registration must be submitted by a current UMB student.

-Benefits of being registered Include:
+Benefits of being registered include:

 • Access to digital display, flyer, and poster templates